header_image

 SADA Technology

-Y-mAbs has partnered with Memorial Sloan-Kettering Cancer Center and Massachusetts Institute of Technology in a worldwide exclusive license and research collaboration agreement to develop and commercialize antibody constructs based on the SADA-BiDE (2-step Self-Assembly and DisAssembly-Bispecific DOTA-Engaging antibody system) Pre-targeted Radioimmunotherapy Platform (the “SADA technology”), a concept also referred to as Liquid Radiation TM.
+Y-mAbs has partnered with Memorial Sloan-Kettering Cancer Center and Massachusetts Institute of Technology in a worldwide exclusive license and research collaboration agreement to develop and commercialize antibody constructs based on the novel Self-Assembly DisAssembly (“SADA”) Pretargeted Radioimmunotherapy (“PRIT”) technology platform.